gschmutz/integration-architecture-workshop/04-working-with-activemq-broker/README.md

 By default the ActiveMQ stores its data (the messages you persist) inside the docker container.
 This has the effect that you lose the data, should you stop and remove the container.

 If you don't want that, then you have to map a volume from the Docker Host to the folder inside the container, where ActiveMQ stored its data.
 For that you have to uncomment the volume mapping in the `activemq` service definition.
-By that the the `container-volume/activemq/data` folder is used to store the Active MQ data.
-You will have to create that folder once and give the necessary privileges, before you can start using it.
+By that the `container-volume/activemq/data` folder is used to store the Active MQ data.
+You will have to create that folder inside the `docker/of container-volume` folder and give it the necessary privileges, before you can start using it.

 ```
-cd integrationplatform
+cd integration-architecture-workshop/01-environment/docker
 mkdir -p container-volume/activemq/data
 chmod 777 -R container_data
 ```